Table of Contents

 Twitter is a great way to go about sales prospecting because it’s so easy to find potential customers.
 You can simply look for people tweeting questions like, “Can anyone recommend a [your industry] service?”
 In fact, while we’ve been talking about marketing and customer support, if you do those correctly, the sales will follow automatically.
 And by learning how to use Twitter effectively you can impress also your bosses by the way.

 For example, if you offer an affordable assignment writing service, you can use Twitter searches to identify people who are struggling to get their work finished.
 You can start by reaching out to them with a link to a checklist or a tutorial that will help them to do the work themselves, knowing that if they do decide they need some help, you’ll be the first people they turn to.
+Also, if you want to sell more you will need to know how much your Twitter account is worth and compare this metric with your competitors.

 Now that you know the best way to make the most of Twitter search, it’s up to you to put what you’ve learned into action.
 Remember that Twitter allows you to set up saved searches and that you can even use a Twitter dashboard like Hootsuite or TweetDeck to view the results of your searches in real time.
 If you want to know how to use Twitter effectively start practicing, that’s the best tool.